wp-plugins/powerpress/readme.txt

 * Media detection for all types of media now uses the same code which is more reliable than the code found in WordPress core.
 * Added new page: Player Options.
 Pick from 5 different web players with a variety of customization options.
 * New PodPress Stats Archive view added (option available in the Basic Settings page)
+* New option that that tries to fix issues with themes that strip the player from posts and pages.
+Confirmed fix works with Hybird based themes.

 = 0.9.11 =
 * Released on 10/01/2009